 Jesus’ Rebuilt “Temple” and Ezekiel 40–43.wav

-This podcast argues that the Gospel of John heavily references the book of Ezekiel, particularly in its portrayal of Jesus.
+This topic argues that the Gospel of John heavily references the book of Ezekiel, particularly in its portrayal of Jesus.
 It highlights how John uses Ezekielian concepts like Yahweh's glory returning to a rebuilt temple to present Jesus as the new temple and source of blessings.
 The author emphasizes the striking similarities between Ezekiel's visions, including the return of God's presence and the subsequent abundance, and John's depiction of Jesus's return to Jerusalem, his resurrection as the rebuilt temple, and the spiritual blessings flowing from him to believers.
 The podcast suggests John's eschatology, which blends present reality and future hope, mirrors Ezekiel's, and that the book of Revelation further elaborates on these fulfilled promises.